-This policy has been written to adhere to the relevant Children Acts, Education Acts, Regulations and Guidance from the Department for Education in addition to guidance from the Local Authority.
+This policy has been written to adhere to the relevant Children Acts, Education Acts, UN Convention on the Rights of the Child, Regulations and Guidance from the Department for Education in addition to guidance from the Local Authority.

-Although parents/carers have the legal responsibility for ensuring their child's good attendance, the Head teacher and Governors at our school work together with other professionals and agencies to ensure that all pupils are encouraged and supported to develop good attendance habits.
+Although parents/carers have the legal responsibility for ensuring their child's good attendance, the Head teacher, all staff and Governors at our school work together with other professionals and agencies to ensure that all pupils are encouraged and supported to develop good attendance habits.
 Procedures in this policy are followed to ensure this happens.
+Regular attendance is also an important protective factor and the best opportunity for needs to be identified and support provided at early stages.